neelkamath/omni-chat-backend/docs/developing.md

 ### Development

 ```
-npx redoc-cli serve docs/openapi.yaml -w
+npx redoc-cli serve docs/openapi.yaml -wp 8081
 ```

-The documentation will be served on http://127.0.0.1:8080.
+The documentation will be served on http://127.0.0.1:8081.
 It will automatically rebuild when the spec is updated.
 Refresh the page to view the updated version.

 ### Testing